Trade show brand kit copy page link

 Sourced from the Ercisson Brand House image library.

-Please be sure to select hero imagery that is cohesive with the other assets detailed throughout this guide, especially when paired with a key visual.
+Please be sure to select hero imagery that is cohesive with the other assets detailed throughout this guide, especially when paired with a key visual, and pull in the defined color palette.

 Logo usage & placement